 If the phrase in 28 is the missing element in 27, then the IS equivalent of sentence 27 is,

 29. He asked him why he did not want to go.

 Otherwise, we are dealing with NRSA rather than IS.

 A clause complex must be present before direct or indirect speech or thought could be analysed .
 This consideration can also be applied to the free versions of these categories, where, if elliptical clauses are in operation, it is helpful to retrieve them in analysis.
 A clause simplex therefore, cannot be an example of direct or indirect speech or thought, whether conventional or 'free', unless (if it is a free version of direct and indirect discourse) an elliptical projecting clause can be retrieved, in which case, it is only a clause simplex on the surface.
 However, if no elliptical elements can be retrieved, then it is likely, if the clause represents speech or thought, that it is an example of NRTA or NRSA.

-be quite crucial in speech and thought presentation.
-The deletion
+crucial in speech and thought presentation.
+The deletion of the quotation